-Prerequisites for entry into a program typically include a high school diploma or equivalent.
+Prerequisites for entry into a one-year certificate and diploma program typically include a high school diploma or equivalent.
 Some programs require students to provide proof of vaccinations and obtain a physical exam.
 Students might also have to submit to a criminal background check.

 The curricula of child care programs are designed to help students develop knowledge of child development, psychology and growth.
-Students also learn the techniques and methods of caring for children.
 Some programs include internships or field observations that allow students to put what they have learned to use in practical situations.
 Some of the courses in a program include:

 - Parenting perspectives

 - Special education children

 - Child nutrition

 A variety of professionals can be classified as child care workers, from those who work privately in homes, to those who work in educational environments.
 Child care workers can find work in such settings as: